mcore1976/smartmetering/README.md

 Smart metering of temperature and humidity using GSM/GPRS network or SMS text messages.

 This is very simple example how to build IoT device that sends remote reading of temperature and humidity ( from DHT22 / DHT11 sensor) with text message  over GSM network or store data within THINGSPEAK channel platform via GPRS connection ( module SIM800L is used for communication ).
+Connecting XTAL 8MHz as clock source is highly recommended in the design because it will ensure stability of serial communication between ATMEGA/ATTINY and SIM800L module.
+This makes especially the difference when environment temperature changes...

 -----------------------------------------------------------------------------------------------------------------------------